IGM-202-2225/project-1-maffiemaffie/README.md

 ### Game Description

-[Project] is unique take on the shoot-em-up genre, featuring a peculiar style of movement.
+Swing is a unique take on the shoot-em-up genre, featuring a peculiar style of movement.
 Use your mouse to sling and whip around, shooting enemies as they chasse you down.
-Charge up your special attack by tricking enemies into shooting each other and press [SPACE] to discharge a huge pulse of energy!
+Charge up your special attack by tricking enemies into shooting each other and press [SPACE] to discharge a huge pulse of energy (plus a little bonus health for you <3)!
 Just be careful not to get hit too badly.

 ### Controls